Skip to main content

 Example

-A table with your queried information will appear in the bottom of your map window.
+A table with your queried information will appear at the bottom of your map window as soon as you execute the Query.
+Have a look at our example below.

-You can delete a single row of your query info table by clicking on the x-icon or close the whole tab when clicking on the blue x on top.
+You can delete a single row of your query info table by clicking on the x-icon or by closing the whole tab when you click on the blue x on top.
 It is also possible to sort the table by clicking on the column names.

 Pin a tab